Residential Landlord and Tenant Act

 Residential premises are dwellings in which people live.
 This also includes land which is leased for a mobile home if the mobile home is used as a residence.
 Residential premises do not include business premises rented for business purposes with your living accommodations attached.

-This information is only a general summary of the Yukon Landlord and Tenant Act [317KB ].
-To interpret or apply the legislation, the Act itself should be consulted.
+To interpret or apply the legislation, the Yukon Landlord and Tenant Act itself should be consulted.

-Consumer Services has created a series of Tip Sheets for the most common consumer issues they are contacted for.
-The purpose of these Tip Sheets is to provide overview information on a specific consumer issue and some recommendations for resolving conflicts you may be experiencing.
-If you require additional information or greater detail on a particular issue, please contact Consumer Services at 667-5111.
+These Tip Sheets provide overview information and some recommendations for resolving conflicts you may be experiencing.
+If you require additional information or greater detail on a particular issue, please contact us at 667-5111.

 Sample Tenancy Forms